jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can't explain it either.
 But I can help you understand politics today.

 Because at the dawn of every new age, idealistic inventors create a flood of new technologies.
-At the same time a wealthy establishment always fights to maintain their control over society.
+At the same time, a wealthy establishment always fights to maintain its control over society.

 Innovators and establishment both want their philosophy to click with the people and become the ruling philosophy.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

-And here is when everyone on Main Street makes a gigantic choice.
+And here is when everyone on Main Street makes a huge choice.

 Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
 Or, let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the establishment by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
 Which means you're basically an extra watching your civilization as if it was a movie you can't control.
-However, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.
+However, if you grab hold of the new levers of power, you're a player god, playing the game of civilization.

-Player gods help society evolve.
+Player gods help evolve their society.

 [Americans Liberty](https://techvolution.io/content/images/2020/04/boston-public-library-o_ez64ErEbQ-unsplash.jpg)